Many of the calls we receive annually end as coordinated field rescues. Yet, only a quarter ever make it back to the

-Several hundred wildlife remain in rehabilitation across several local sanctuaries [macropods up to 12 months and wombats up to 18 months before they’re transitioned back to the wild].
+Several hundred wildlife remain rehabilitated across several local sanctuaries [macropods up to 12 months and wombats up to 18 months before transitioning back to the wild].

 At our wildlife rescue sanctuary near Robertson, NSW, we rehabilitate kangaroos, wombats, wallabies and koalas on their long road to recovery.

 For many years, Peggy McDonald of Higher Ground Raptor Centre has been rehabilitating birds of prey so that they will fly free, once again.

 A longtime associate of NWR, Peggy is also world-renown for her rehabilitation work.
 Of Peggy’s many achievements is her commitment to advancing and exchanging her knowledge of raptors with other wildlife rehabilitators and scientific organisations around the globe.
 In honour of her dedication to the conservation of raptors, she became the recipient of the prestigious Churchill Fellowship.

 Eagles, falcons and owls are an integral link and function of the Southern Highlands’ rich ecosystems.
 Help Peggy protect our region’s magnificent raptors.
 Click on this link to learn more about Higher Ground Raptor Centre’s research program that involves the use of satellite trackers.

+Many threatened species and habitats are on a collision course with humans in the Southern Highlands and across much of fire-ravaged NSW, Victoria and Southern Queensland.
 Yet the destruction of vital ecosystems and rich biodiversity is only a chapter in the region’s long history of environmental degradation.

 Over the past decade, wildlife habitats have fallen foul to accelerating developments — wide open spaces transformed into industrial centres, agricultural lands and satellite communities.
 And, many of our highways and backroads that serve as vital links with regional communities are fast becoming wildlife graveyards — a diorama of rotting carcasses we’ve grown accustomed to on the many miles of the open road.